BigETI/BA3GameProgrammingTemplate/README.md

 # How to use

-First of all make sure that all of the mentioned tools have been instealled on your machine.
+First of all make sure that all of the mentioned tools have been installed on your machine.

 Create a fork from https://github.com/BigETI/BA3GameProgrammingTemplate